A Tradition of Transition: Fort Liberty Hosts Patching Ceremony

 |0

-This work, A Tradition of Transition: Fort Liberty Hosts Patching Ceremony [Image 5 of 5], by Jason Ragucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Tradition of Transition: Fort Liberty Hosts Patching Ceremony, by Jason Ragucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.